- Duration: 3 years

 The candidate

-- is in the forefront of knowledge within their academic field and masters the field’s philosophy of science and relevant methods.
+- is at the forefront of knowledge within their academic field and masters the field’s philosophy of science and relevant methods.

 - can evaluate the expediency and application of different methods and processes in research and scholarly development projects.

-- can contribute to the development of new knowledge, new theories, methods, interpretations, and forms of documentation in the field.
+- can contribute to developing new knowledge, new theories, methods, interpretations, and forms of documentation in the field.

 Skills